-Here's a basic breakdown of each typical household appliace you'll likely need to consider when powering any home generator:
+Here’s a basic breakdown of each typical household appliance you’ll likely need to consider when powering any home generator:

-There are various types of the best generators for home use available on the market, all of which are able to provide adequate alternate power source when a power outage occurs.
+There are various types of the best generators for home use available on the market, all of which are able to provide adequate alternate power sources when a power outage occurs.

 Both of these generators have their use cases and are viable options for providing temporary power if an outage occurs.
 Choosing either a large portable or standby generator really depends on the size of your residence and fuel source.

-Independent power via a standby generator allows complete freedom from your utility service provider when things go wrong, whereas a portable generator can be utilized for relief purposes in remote locations.
+Independent power via a standby generator allows complete freedom from your utility service provider when things go wrong, whereas a portable inverter generator can be utilized for relief purposes in remote locations.

 Ultimately, deciding which one is right for you entirely depends on your circumstances and requirements.